caroldinh/metallica-blacklist/Open Mind For A Different View.md

 **Chart showing generational distribution of the Blacklist**

+Millennials, born between 1981 and 1996, dominate the Blacklist.
+If Metallica was a person, it too would be a millennial---the band was founded in 1981.
+During this time span, Metallica released an album on average every two to three years.
+The eighties were especially prolific: while in their late teens and early twenties, they released *Kill 'Em All*, *Ride the Lightning,* *Master of Puppets*, and *...And Justice For All*, regarded as seminal metal records today.

+Millennial babies grew up in the aftermath of Metallica's rise: rather than from underground clubs and snail mail tape trades, they disovered Metallica through MTV, rock radio, their older siblings' disc collections, video games like Guitar Hero.

 Scroll to find the latest Metallica album released at the start of each artist's career.
 **Chart showing average age of each genre on the Blacklist**